 In addition to previous arguments, the cycle highlighted on the last chart above becomes specifically meaningful when compared against other (areas) cycles.
 In simple terms, lengthier cycles would suggest that property values spend longer at peaks and bottoms, which becomes pertinent when considering timing the market to get the best value for money.

-More importantly, lengthier and smooth cycles are indicative of solid market fundamentals.
-This eliminate the need to inquire into other variables, as it has already been represented in the solid and steady historical movements within the cycle.
+More importantly, lengthier and smoother cycles are indicative of solid market fundamentals.
+This eliminates the need to inquire into other variables, as it has already been represented in the solid and steady historical movements within the cycle.
 It also becomes a useful benchmark when superimposed against areas that exhibit shorter and more sporadic cycles indicative of some ‘one industry’ Councils.

 HtAG’s argument is that one should not need to be an economist or a savvy property investment professional with decades of experience to be able to invest in property.
 In respect to this, I have some food for thought – would an area with poor market fundamentals such as weak population growth, high unemployment and oversupply follow the same GRC pattern as one presented for Camden Council?
 The best way to answer this question is with an illustration.